 IPART is seeking feedback and submission from the community on Sydney Water’s proposed water, wastewater and stormwater prices from 1 July 2020.

-The Tribunal regulates the prices of bulk water extracted from regulated rivers, unregulated rivers and groundwater sources that State Water and the Department of Natural Resources may charge.
+The Tribunal regulates the prices of bulk water extracted from regulated rivers, unregulated rivers and groundwater sources.
+The Tribunal has undertaken a review of prices to take effect from August 2006.

 This Overview summarises our Issues Paper relating to our review of the maximum prices that Hunter Water can charge for its water, wastewater, stormwater, and other services, to apply from 1 July 2020.